10 January 2018

 EU rules allow member states to equip up to five percent of their fleets with electrodes, and the method has been adopted in particular by Dutch vessels fishing for sole.

 On Tuesday 16 January, the EU is to vote on the practice, which critics say harms too many fish that are left on the seabed, as well as those that are harvested.

-“Electric trawlers produce catches of poor quality, fish which underwent stress and are often marked by post-electrocution bruises,” according to the text released by BLOOM.
+“Electric trawlers produce catches of poor quality fish, which have undergone stress and are often marked by post-electrocution bruises,” according to the text released by BLOOM.

 “It is impossible to work with such low-quality products.”

 The signatories included French chefs Helene Darroze, Yannick Alleno, and Olivier Roellinger, who has longed worked to improve sustainability in the fishing industry.

 Spanish chefs Elena Arzak and Quique Dacosta, Italy’s Antonino Cannavacciuolo and Alfonso et Ernesto Iaccarino, and Thomas Buehner and Heinz Winkler of Germany also signed the text.

 On Wednesday 10 January, several members of the European parliament asked for a delay to next week’s vote on electric pulse fishing, in order to allow time for an “informed debate”.

 For Jerry Percy of the Low-Impact Fishers of Europe (LIFE), which claims to represent about 80 percent of Britain’s independent fishermen, a main problem is the lack of solid data on the long-term consequences of the practice on fishing stocks.